pforret/blog.splashing/_topic/country/china.md

 ---
 # China

 China, officially the People's Republic of China, is a country in East Asia.
-It is the world's most populous country, with a population exceeding 1.4 billion, slightly ahead of  India.
-China spans the equivalent of five time zones and borders fourteen countries by land, the most of  any country in the world, tied with Russia.
-Covering an area of approximately 9.6 million square kilometres, it is the world's third largest  country by total land area.
-The country consists of 22 provinces, five autonomous regions, four municipalities, and two Special  Administrative Regions .
+With a population exceeding 1.4 billion, it is the world's second-most-populous country.
+China spans the equivalent of five time zones and borders fourteen countries by land.
+With an area of nearly 9.6 million square kilometers, it is the third-largest country by total land  area.
+The country is divided into 33 province-level divisions, inclusive of 22 provinces, five autonomous  regions, four municipalities, and two semi-autonomous special administrative regions.

 ## Unsplash photos